 Simple logger with STDOUT, Files and syslog support for C projects in Linux

-In this little note I wanna describe simple logging module for C programs in Linux.
+In this little note, I want to describe a simple logging module for C programs in Linux.
 I’m using this code for years in my projects.
-This module supports different type of output “targets” – files, syslog and stdout.
+This module supports different types of output “targets” – files, syslog, and stdout.

-This devices are presented as special files in a /dev directory and supports direct reading and writing of any data, byte by byte, like a stream.
-Actually most of the pseudo-devices in /dev is a character devices: serial ports, modems, sound and video adapters, keyboards, some custom I/O interfaces.
-User space programs can easily open, read, write and do custom control requests with such device files.
+A character device is one of the simplest ways to communicate with a module in the Linux kernel.
+These devices are presented as special files in a /dev directory and support direct reading and writing of any data, byte by byte, like a stream.
+Actually, most of the pseudo-devices in /dev are character devices: serial ports, modems, sound, and video…

-Previously in my projects I’m always used well known DHT22 (AM2302) temperature/humidity sensors.
-But I found that this sensors is not very stable and subject to hungs.
-In my case this device is worked about two weeks and then stops responding untill power rebooted.
+Previously in my projects, I’m always used well-known DHT22 (AM2302) temperature/humidity sensors.
+But I found that these sensors are not very stable and subject to hung.
+In my case, this device is worked for about two weeks and then stops responding until the power is rebooted.
 This is absolutely unacceptable on some distant and autonomous devices.
-After some googling I found that I’m not alone and some peoples also expirienced such problem.
+After some googling, I…